backdrop-contrib/matomo_reports/README.md

   https://backdropcms.org/guide/modules.

 - Visit the configuration page at Administration > Configuration > System >
-  Matomo Reports (admin/config/system/matomo_reports) and enter the required information.
-(If you have the Matomo Analytics module installed, it is at Administration > Configuration > System > Matomo (admin/config/system/matomo).)
+  Matomo Reports (admin/config/system/matomo/reports) and enter the required information.
+(If you have the Matomo Analytics module installed, it is at Administration > Configuration > System > Matomo > Reports (the path is the same).)

-- Add your Matomo reports token_auth either globally (at admin/config/system/matomo) or individually (in each user profile)
+- Add your Matomo reports token_auth either globally (at admin/config/system/matomo/reports) or individually (in each user profile)

 - Enjoy ;)